 At age 18, he traded scripts for skates -- inline, that is (not much ice in Albuquerque).
 "I'd always wanted to try sports, but never had the time before," he shrugs.
 A natural, obviously gifted, athlete, Di Palma exploded onto the professional skating circuit in a matter of months.
 Within two years he'd set inline skate world records in both the 5K and 10K (the 10K record still stands).

 After high school, Di Palma moved to Chicago and enrolled at DePaul University to study advertising law.
 Professional inline skating paid the bills at college, but he soon traded concrete for ice.
 "Someone said I should try ice skating, so I did.
-I was so bad at it I vowed to master the sport," he explains.

 A desire for mastery seems to be in Di Palma's DNA, not only in sports but also in business.
 "I love the process of striving for something that's beyond your perceivable reach," he says.
 That drive, which propelled him to the top of his sport and a shot at the Olympics, is evident today in his two successful Park City-based marketing companies, Concept Marketing and "Leave-Me-On Hold."

 Di Palma transferred from DePaul to nearby Marquette, in Milwaukee, to continue college while skating at the city's Olympic training facility.
 He met Michele on a blind date.
 "She wasn't actually my date," says Di Palma.
 I was the 'fifth wheel' on a double date.
 We went to a comedy club and Michele and I hit it off while her date was at the bar.
 We've been together ever since and married for nine years."